 This paper uses water provision data from Ottoman Istanbul to examine how politi- cal geography and ethno-religious identity impact the provision of local public goods in authoritarian regimes.
 Exploiting the fact that water fountains, built and maintained by the political elite as private endowments, were the only means of providing drink- ing water to most in Ottoman Istanbul, I demonstrate that the ruling class is more likely to contribute to public goods when the system is designed to deliver exceptional benefits to the benefactors’ co-ethnic group.
 Using an original dataset from 1580-1800, on the spatial distribution of fountains in Istanbul and ethno-religiously segregated neighborhoods, I find a systematic relationship between the choice of fountain site and the benefactor’s own ethnic community.
 The finding provides a novel answer for why political elites are more willing to fund social services certain groups in authoritarian settings.
 This finding may be generalized to a broad range of similar cases.

-Economic Harbingers of Ottoman Political Modernization: Evolving Anatomy of Power in Istanbul, 1600-1839 (with Timur Kuran)
+Economic Harbingers of Ottoman Political Modernization: Peaceful explosion of rights in ottoman istanbul (with Timur Kuran)

 The modernization drive of the Ottoman Empire’s final century is typically attributed to pressures from foreign powers and visionary Ottoman leaders.
 This paper ascribes a fundamental role to prior shifts in economic and political power toward non-Muslims, and away from military and religious elites.
 These shifts, all under way in the 1700s, motivated Ottoman political leaders to begin, with the Gülhane Edict of 1839, the dismantling of traditional institutions grounded in Islamic law and sultanic customs of governance.
 Despite its momentous provisions, the edict generated only minor resistance, because it legitimated trends unfolding for generations and also addressed chronic grievances.
 The data come from the registers of Istanbul’s Islamic courts, 1600-1839.
 They allow the tracking of group-based changes in wealth, as measured by the founding of waqfs (Islamic trusts) and ownership of tradable productive assets known as gediks.
 The paper contributes to the literature on the Middle East’s reversal of fortune by identifying how, as the Ottoman Empire passed its prime, power in its capital shifted away from constituencies with a stake in Islamic institutions and toward groups that stood to gain from Westernization.